 – Hand sanitiser: so that you’re always able to give your hands a quick wash

-– Tissues: if you need to sneeze or cough, make sure you are doing it into a tissue, not into a fellow raver!
+– Tissues: if you need to sneeze or cough, make sure you are doing it into a tissue.
+Not onto a fellow raver!

-– Disposable gloves: depending on your level of comfort when you are venturing outside of your home, you might want to bring some along for when you use the shared toilets or take part in activities.
+– Disposable gloves: depending on your level of comfort when you are venturing outside of your home.
+Maybe bring some along for when you use the shared toilets or take part in activities.

-– A re-usable cup: a great way to reduce our environmental impact as festival goers but also gives you more control over the cleanliness of your cup.
+– A re-usable cup: a great way to reduce our environmental impact as festival goers and it also gives you more control over the cleanliness of your cup.
 You can clean it throughout the event, and you will know exactly where it has been.

 Look After Yourself to Stay Fit and Healthy

-Staying fit and healthy outside of music festivals has always been a priority for me, it is what enables me to go to festivals back to back during festival season.
-But now it is going to play an even bigger role because health checks and tests to make sure we are fit to rave are likely to become the norm at music festivals after COVID-19.
+Staying fit and healthy outside of music festivals has always been a priority for me.
+It’s what enables me to go to festivals back to back during festival season.
+But now it’s going to play an even bigger role as health checks and tests are going to become the norm at music festivals after COVID-19.

 For tips on how to stay well between music festivals, check out my guide on how live a healthy rave lifestyle!